 From Chronic to Episodic: An Illustrated Journey

-I want to talk about how I became chronic, and then how I became episodic again.
-As Kerrie mentioned, we often don’t hear these stories because the people who start to feel better no longer participate in the migraine community discussions.
+I want to talk about how I became chronic and then episodic again.
+As Kerrie mentioned, we often don't hear these stories because the people who start to feel better no longer participate in the migraine community discussions.
 So in case it can give someone hope, I will share my story.

 This lack of awareness and understanding led to an unmanaged condition.
 Everyone gets headaches, right?
 I would think.
 Or, It’s just a headache.
-Because I didn’t have anything to prevent or treat attacks, they were repeatedly reinforcing their pattern on my brain and getting worse over time.
-I finally got a diagnosis three weeks before what I like to call “my migraine brain explosion into chronic craziness.”
+Because I didn't have anything to prevent or treat attacks, they repeatedly reinforced their pattern on my brain and worsened over time.
+I finally got a diagnosis three weeks before what I like to call "my migraine brain explosion into chronic craziness."

 So what did I do to tackle this problem?
-I took a series of steps to slowly and surely start to lower the water levels of the river.
+I took a series of steps to slowly and surely start to lower the river's water levels.
 I had to reverse the process of central sensitization in my brain.

 One part of my treatment that I feel was key for me was the use of triptans to aggressively treat every attack.
-This treatment is still controversial for chronic migraine patients because of the frequency of our attacks putting us at risk for medication overuse headache.
-However my doctor and I knew that my migraines were not a result of medication overuse as I had not been treating them with any medication prior to my recent diagnosis.
-The triptans helped keep some migraines at bay, and so I believe my attacks had less of a chance to snowball.
+This treatment is still controversial for chronic migraine patients because of the frequency of our attacks, putting us at risk for medication overuse headache.
+However, my doctor and I knew that my migraines were not a result of medication overuse as I had not been treating them with any medication prior to my recent diagnosis.
+The triptans helped keep some migraines at bay, so I believe my attacks had less chance to snowball.